iyksam2A/tech-challenge-flask-app/README.md

 Includes a health check

 ## Preparing
-A DynamoDB table is required for this application to function
+A DynamoDB table is required for this application to function.
+Example OpenTofu/Terraform code is [provided below](#dynamodb).

-Instructions can be found here: [Setting Up DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html)

 **Make sure you create an instance role using IAM to allow access for your ec2 instances to the DynamoDB table or the application will not run!**